InfluxDB schema design recommendations

 Naming conventions for measurements, tag keys, and field keys can simplify or complicate the process of writing queries for your data.
 The following guidelines help to ensure writing queries for your data is as simple as possible.

-As a basic example, consider the following line protocol that embeds sensor metadata (location, model, and ID) into a tag key:
+For example, consider the following line protocol that embeds multiple attributes (location, model, and ID) into a

 home,sensor=loc-kitchen.model-A612.id-1726ZA temp=72.1 home,sensor=loc-bath.model-A612.id-2635YB temp=71.8